Soft-Contact/resto/specs/resto_json_api_technical_description.md

 ### Error codes

 * UNKNOWN_ERROR - not listed error code with details in `message` field
+* METHOD_MISSING - required parameter `method` not provided in the request
 * AMOUNT_MISSING
 * TRANSACTION_UUID_MISSING
 * CARD_NOT_FOUND